-At face value Value Propositions can seem relatively straightforward; yet I’d suggest that this is why in practice they’re often not paid the due attention that they require.
-In reality, building a meaningful Value Proposition entails structured analysis, focused thinking, and an ongoing commitment to testing, iterating, and honing.
-As a starting point, finding an effective Value Proposition definition is not easy - there are numerous formulas and methodologies available for developing a ‘Value Proposition’, yet most only focus on certain aspects and dimensions, failing to give a complete view of how the organization derives and realizes the value that it generates.
+At face value a value proposition can seem relatively straightforward; yet I’d suggest that this is why in practice they’re often not paid the due attention they require.
+In reality, building an impactful and motivating value proposition entails structured analysis, focused thinking, and an ongoing commitment to testing, iterating, and honing.
+As a starting point, finding an effective value proposition definition is not easy - there are numerous formulas and methodologies available for developing a ‘value proposition’, yet most only focus on certain aspects and dimensions, failing to give a complete view of how the organisation derives and realises the value that it generates.
 This therefore limits the application and usefulness of the exercise.

-To be clear upfront, a Value Proposition is not simply a description of your company or product; it is not a mission statement or elevator pitch; it is not a marketing message or advertising slogan - although it guides all of these, and much, much more.
+To be clear upfront, a value proposition is not simply a description of your company or product; it's not a mission statement or elevator pitch; it's not a marketing message or advertising slogan - although it guides all of these, and much, much more.
 My value proposition definition is as follows:

-The Value Proposition articulates the promise of the overall experience and resulting benefits that a specific customer audience can realize from the utilization or consumption of a product, service or solution.
+The value proposition articulates the promise of the overall experience and resulting benefits that a specific customer audience can realise from the utilisation or consumption of a product, service or solution.

-The key word in the definition above is 'promise'.
-A Value Proposition reflects the promise of the experience that will be derived from the utilization or consumption of a product, service or solution.
+The key word in the value proposition definition above is 'promise'.
+A value proposition reflects the promise of the experience that will be derived from the utilisation or consumption of a product, service or solution.
 Promises - when kept - lead to trust; and trust is the fuel of relationships which, in turn, are the basis for all businesses.
 The promise has to be believable though; if people don’t feel that you can deliver what you’re saying you're going to, they have no reason to pay any attention to you.
 You need to provide credentials and evidence upfront to earn the customer’s trust in order for them to make the effort, sacrifice or payment that you desire.
 People don't give their trust lightly.